Manchester United news: Solskjaer tells flops to play well in pre-season for chance at future | Goal.com

-Solskjaer tells Man Utd flops: Play well in pre-season & there's a future for you
+Solskjaer tells Man Utd stars: Play well in pre-season & there's a future for you

 Ole Gunnar Solskjaer has promised "most" of his players will have a chance to show they deserve to play a big part in Manchester United's future.